I'm a Celebrity...Get Me Out of Here! (British TV series) series 20

 I'm a Celebrity...Get Me Out of Here! returned for its twentieth series on 15 November 2020 on ITV.
 Due to the COVID-19 travel restrictions, the series was not filmed in Australia for the first time in the show's history, but was instead filmed at Gwrych Castle in Abergele, Wales.

 Ant & Dec returned to host the series.
 In January 2020, it was announced that I'm a Celebrity: Extra Camp had been axed.
 In October 2020, it was announced that Vick Hope would present a new online spin-off entitled I'm a Celebrity...The Daily Drop that would also be repeated on ITV2.

 On 4 December 2020, the series was won by Giovanna Fletcher, with Jordan North finishing as the runner-up.
 Fletcher won the show with 50.27% of the final vote, making it the closest ever voting percentage between the final two campmates.

+Beverley Callard and Mo Farah would return to the series six years later to participate in the second series of I'm a Celebrity...
+South Africa, alongside other celebrities to try become the second I'm a Celebrity legend.
+Callard would finish in 9th place after being forced to withdraw for medical reasons.
+Farah would finish runner-up to season 16 campmate Adam Thomas.

 Filming location

 On 7 August 2020, it was announced that, due to the COVID-19 travel restrictions, filming would be taking place at Gwrych Castle in Abergele, Wales, instead of Murwillumbah, New South Wales, Australia.

 As part of the agreement with Gwrych Castle Preservation Trust, ITV announced that it would help support the ongoing restoration project of the site, donating money to the trust for the use of the site for four months, as well as paying for additional emergency restoration work.

 On 23 October 2020, Wales entered into a circuit breaker lockdown, which led many to speculate that the series could face delays or cancellation.
 However, on 20 October, it was confirmed that pre-production of the series, and filming of the series itself, would be permitted to go ahead, provided local coronavirus protocols were followed.